 The chimes would use electromagnetic hammers on the existing bells to sound the hours and quarters.
 A night silencing device would be added so that the clock can be stopped from chiming through the night.

-3. Floodlighting of the tower
+3. Installation of flagpole and replica weathervane to the tower

 Roger Whitehouse (Former Church Warden of St Luke’s) said